olijeffers0n/rustplus/docs/getting-started/quick-start.md

 ```
 {% endcode %}

-This will run, and print the time on the Rust Server
+This will run, and print the time on the Rust Server.

+API methods will return `None` if they are not successful.
+This is to allow for better error handling, and reconnecting to the server.